sailfishos-mirror/wayland-protocols/README.md

 ## Protocol phases

-Protocols in general have three phases: the development phase, the testing phase, and the stable phase.
+Protocols in general have three phases: the development phase, the staging phase, and the stable phase.

 In the development phase, a protocol may be added to wayland-protocols